Argula von Grumbach

 Argula von Grumbach (1492 – c.
 1554) was a Bavarian writer and noblewoman who, starting in the early 1520s, became involved in the Protestant Reformation debates going on in Germany.
 She became the first Protestant woman writer, publishing letters and poems promoting and defending Martin Luther as well as his co-worker Philip Melanchthon and other Protestant groups.
 She is most known for directly challenging the University of Ingolstadt's faculty when she wrote a letter to them speaking out against the arrest of a Lutheran student.
 As one of the few women at the time openly speaking out her views, her writings sparked controversy and often became bestsellers, with tens of thousands of copies of her letters and poems circulating within a few years of their publication.

 Early life

-Argula von Grumbach was born as Argula von Stauff near Regensburg, Bavaria, in 1492.
-Her family lived in Ehrenfels castle, which was their baronial seat.
-The von Stauff family were Freiherren, who were lords with independent jurisdiction only accountable to the Emperor, and they were among the pre-eminent leaders of Bavarian nobility.
+Argula von Grumbach was born as Argula von Stauff near Regensburg, Bavaria, in 1492 to Bernhardin von Stauff and Katharina von Törring (or Thering) zu Seefeld.
+Her siblings were; Secundilla, Zormarina, Gramaflanz,Feirafis and Marcellus, with all of them named after characters in the medieval legend Parsifal.The name Argula is a variant of Argeluse, another character.